Can I Add My Parents to My Health Insurance?

 blueCheck icon

-• Same Network Access: Your parent uses the same in-network providers you use, which simplifies care coordination if you manage their appointments or medical decisions.
+• Same Network Access: Your parent uses the same in-network providers you use.
+If you manage their appointments or medical decisions, no separate network lookup is needed.

-• No Separate Marketplace Application Required: Adding a parent to your employer plan skips the Marketplace enrollment process, income verification, and subsidy calculation steps entirely.
+• No Separate Marketplace Application Required: Employer plan enrollment bypasses the Marketplace application process, income verification and subsidy calculation entirely.

-• Year-Round Enrollment Path via Qualifying Life Events: If your parent loses their own coverage, that loss triggers a special enrollment period on your employer plan, giving you a defined 60-day window to add them outside open enrollment, per HealthCare.gov.
+• Year-Round Enrollment Path via Qualifying Life Events: If your parent loses their own coverage, that loss triggers a special enrollment period on your employer plan.
+You have 60 days to add them outside open enrollment, per HealthCare.gov.

 errorCheck icon